ankit-saxena/construct2-facebook/README.md

-construct2-facebbok
+construct2-facebook
 ===================

-Update FB Plugin for Construct 2 to include user's Email
+Updated FB Plugin for Construct 2 to include user's Email.

+You need to replace the files inside the plugins folder under the Construct 2 installation directory.